danielweinmann/tango_metadata/README.md

 tango_metadata
 ==============

-Tool for looking up metadata for tangos from https://tango.info/
+Tool for looking up metadata for tangos from https://tango.info/ and http://www.tango-dj.at/database/

 File organization
 -----------------